aws/copilot-cli/site/content/docs/developing/domain.en.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oyr-n59mVjI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Use domain in your existing validated certificates
-If you'd like more granular control over the generated ACM certificate or the [default `alias` options](#customized-domain-alias) aren't flexible enough, you can specify the `--import-cert-arns` flag when creating the environment to import validated ACM certificates that include the alias.
+If you'd like more granular control over the generated ACM certificate, or if the [default `alias` options](#customized-domain-alias) aren't flexible enough, you can specify the `--import-cert-arns` flag when creating the environment to import validated ACM certificates that include the alias.
 For example:

 ```console
 $ copilot env init --import-cert-arns arn:aws:acm:us-east-1:123456789012:certificate/12345678-1234-1234-1234-123456789012